 The core network comprises 10 stations; seven of these are used for tracking satellite or launchers near Earth and feature 5.5-, 13-, 13.5- or 15-metre dish antennas: Kourou (French Guiana), Maspalomas and Villafranca (Spain), Redu (Belgium), Santa Maria (Portugal), Kiruna (Sweden) and Perth (Australia).

 In 1998, ESA decided to establish its own network for tracking deep-space probes to cope with the expected rapid rise in the number of interplanetary missions.
 The aim was to establish three terrestrial stations about 120° apart in longitude to provide continuous coverage as Earth rotated.

 In the 2000s, the first of three 35 m-diameter Deep Space Antennas (DSA) was built in New Norcia (Australia), followed by stations at Cebreros (Spain) and Malargüe (Argentina).
-These feature some of the world’s best tracking station technology and enable communications with spacecraft voyaging hundreds of kilometres in space.
+These feature some of the world’s best tracking station technology and enable communications with spacecraft voyaging hundreds of millions of kilometres in space.
 In January 2014, Estrack communicated with Rosetta, then travelling some 800 million km from Earth.

 For example, the approximate strength of the signal from NASA's Mars Science Lab (MSL) mission that was tracked by ESA's 35-m deep-space station at New Norcia, Australia, on 6 August 2012, was 0.0000000003162 milliWatts.
 A typical 3G smartphone transmits at 125 milliWatts!